rushabhbhatiya21/E-commerce-react/FrontEnd/README.md

-# My React App
+# SmartMart

-Welcome to **My React App**!
+Welcome to **SmartMart**!
 This project was bootstrapped with Vite and includes React for building user interfaces.

 ## Getting Started